oracle-livelabs/oci/oci-starter-lab/compute/compute_green.md

 Please read the chapter: Introduction and Get Started.

+You followed the previous lab.
+You are logged in OCI LiveLabs Reservation in the right compartment.

-You are in the Green Button version of the lab.
-The lab is limited only to Compute and Autonomous Database due the limits of the green button cloud account.
+The LiveLabs Reservation version of the lab is limited only to Compute and Autonomous Database due the limits of the LiveLabs Reservations cloud account.

   ![OCI Starter Green Button Limit](images/starter-compute-green-button-limits.png =50%x*)